incaser/antiun-odoo-addons/website_portal_purchase_left_menu/README.rst

 To use this module, you need to:

 * go to login and click to *My Account* into top menu.
+* go to purchase options on left menu.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot